top of page

 Mark 16:1: When the Sabbath was over, Mary Magdalene, Mary the mother of James, and Salome bought spices so that they might go to anoint Jesus’ body.

-7. Mary was the earliest witness to the resurrection of Jesus and was sent by Jesus to tell the others.
+7. Mary was the earliest witness to Jesus's resurrection and was sent by Jesus to tell the others.

 Mark 16:9: When Jesus rose early on the first day of the week, he appeared first to Mary Magdalene, out of whom he had driven seven demons.